 Dehydrating foods on the other hand is a centuries-old process where foods are dried out by circulating dry or hot air around it.
 The moisture inside the food is completely dried out to prevent the food from getting rotten.
 The process uses high drying temperatures just enough to remove water and not alter the taste of food.

 Freeze-drying is comparatively a modern process of creating emergency food supplies.
 The moisture in this case is turned solid and then evaporated in gas form, hence the food retains its natural taste and nutritional value.

-What is the shelf life for these types of emergency foods?
+What is the shelf life for these types of crisis and disaster emergency foods?

 The dehydrated products such as dried nuts and vegetables can be stored for 15 to 20 years.
 Some of these products such as salt, sugar, oats and wheat can last for about 30 years or may be even longer.